Skoda 1.0 TSI: The Longevity Blueprint

 1. The 10,000 KM Oil Rule

 Forget the 15,000km "Long-Life" schedule suggested by fleet manuals.
-For varied driving conditions, 10k is the absolute safety limit to prevent turbocharger wear.
+For varied driving conditions in India, 10k is the absolute safety limit to prevent turbocharger wear.

-Lubrication Spec: Use only VW 508.00 (0W-20) oil.
-This specification contains chemical markers for the variable oil pump; using thicker oil can lead to oil pressure issues.
+Technical Warning: Use only 0W-20 with VW 508.00 approval.
+This oil contains chemical markers for the variable pressure oil pump; using thicker oil can trigger oil pressure faults and reduced cooling.

 2. Critical Service Intervals